MixinNetwork/safe/README.md

 ## Propose Safe Account

-All messages to the safe network should be encoded as the following operation struct:
+To ensure the efficiency of the network, every Mixin Safe account proposal costs 1 USD.
+To propose an account, one simply needs to send 1 USD to the network with a properly encoded memo.
+All messages sent to the safe network must be encoded as per the following operation structure:

 ```golang
 type Operation struct {